SolaceDev/solace-dev-codelabs/markdown/solace-helm-environment-setup/helm-environment-setup.md

 ### Step 2.2: Launch Docker Desktop Settings

 When the installer completes the installation, launch Docker Desktop from the start menu.
-Click thorugh the tutorials and navigate to the settings.
+Click through the tutorials and navigate to the settings.

 ![Run Docker](./img/Step-2-2-Docker-Desktop.png)